aFarkas/lazysizes/README.md

 2. **Future-proof**: It directly includes standard responsive image support (``picture`` and ``srcset``)
 3. **Separation of concerns**: For responsive image support it adds an automatic ``sizes`` calculation as also alias names for media queries feature.
 There is also no JS change needed if you add a scrollable container with CSS (overflow: auto) or create a mega menu containing images.
 4. **Performance**: It's based on high efficient and best practice code (runtime **and** memory) to work jank-free at 60fps.
 Can be used with thousands of images/iframes on CSS and JS heavy pages/webapps.
-5. **Extendable**: It provides JS and CSS hooks to extend lazySizes with any kind of lazy loading, lazy instantiation, inview callbacks or effects (see also the [available plugins/snippets](#plugins)).
+5. **Extendable**: It provides JS and CSS hooks to extend lazysizes with any kind of lazy loading, lazy instantiation, inview callbacks or effects (see also the [available plugins/snippets](#plugins)).
-6. **Intelligent prefetch**: lazySizes prefetches/preloads near the view assets to improve user experience, but only while the browser network is idling and does not download inview assets already. (see also ``expand`` option)
+6. **Intelligent prefetch**: lazysizes prefetches/preloads near the view assets to improve user experience, but only while the browser network is idling and does not download inview assets already. (see also ``expand`` option)
-7. **Lightweight, but mature solution**: lazySizes has the right balance between a lightweight and a reliable and fast solution
+7. **Lightweight, but mature solution**: lazysizes has the right balance between a lightweight and a reliable and fast solution
-8. **SEO improved**: lazySizes does not hide images/assets from google.
+8. **SEO improved**: lazysizes does not hide images/assets from google.

 ##[Demo with code examples](http://afarkas.github.io/lazysizes/#examples)
 Can be seen [here](http://afarkas.github.io/lazysizes/#examples).